Background pattern

 This information is intended solely for healthcare professionals:

-One vial of Levetiracetam SUN concentrate contains 500 mg of levetiracetam (5 ml of 100 mg/ml concentrate).
-See Table 1 for the recommended preparation and administration of Levetiracetam SUN concentrate to achieve the daily total dose of 500 mg, 1,000 mg, 2,000 mg, or 3,000 mg divided into two doses.
+A vial of Levetiracetam SUN concentrate contains 500 mg of levetiracetam (5 ml of 100 mg/ml concentrate).
+See Table 1 for the recommended preparation and administration of Levetiracetam SUN concentrate to achieve the total daily dose of 500 mg, 1,000 mg, 2,000 mg or 3,000 mg divided into two doses.

 Table 1.
 Preparation and administration of Levetiracetam SUN concentrate

-Shelf life in use: from a microbiological point of view, the product must be used immediately after dilution.
-If not used immediately, the storage time and conditions prior to the next use are the responsibility of the user and should not exceed 24 hours between 2 and 8°C, unless the dilution was performed in validated and controlled aseptic conditions.
+Validity period for use: from a microbiological point of view, the product must be used immediately after dilution.
+If not used immediately, the time and storage conditions prior to the next use are the responsibility of the user and must not exceed 24 hours between 2 and 8°C, unless the dilution has been carried out under validated and controlled aseptic conditions.

-It was found that Levetiracetam SUN concentrate is physically compatible and chemically stable when mixed with the following diluents for at least 24 hours and stored in PVC bags at controlled room temperature of 15-25°C.
+It has been found that Levetiracetam SUN concentrate is physically compatible and chemically stable when mixed with the following diluents for at least 24 hours and stored in PVC bags at a controlled room temperature of 15-25°C.

 Diluents: